Azure-Samples/automated-testing-with-azurite/README.md

 Do not forget to start your emulator, Storage Explorer will not start it for you.

-3. Create a virtual python environment
+3. Create a virtual python environment from working directory:

    `python3 -m venv env`
    `source env/bin/activate` [on Linux] or `env/scripts/activate` [on Windows]

-4. Install the dependencies
+4. Install the dependencies:
    `python3 -m pip install -r requirements_dev.txt`

 5. Run tests:

    ```bash